emf-creaf/medfateland/README.md

   process-based models such as those in for **medfate** and **medfateland** functions \[*under development*\].

+The relationships between the four packages are illustrated in the figure below, where black arrows indicate package dependencies and gray arrows indicate model parameter provision.

 <img src="man/figures/packages.png" width="60%" style="display: block; margin: auto;" />

 ## Authorship